abaez/ansible-role-user/README.md

 Role Variables
 --------------

-The role has two variable maps that need to be changed, both dealing with user creation:
+The role has three variable maps that need to be changed.
+All of these values deal with user access in the creation:

 ``` yaml
 user: